 Sections of this film are used by the Air Force Judge Advocate training school at Maxwell AFB, AL, as training tools.
 In particular, the citing of Article 39A of the Uniform Code of Military Justice ("the witness has rights"), excusing the members (aka the jury) from viewing technical or procedural matters, and various other aspects of court-martial procedures.
 Particularly, the unrealistic nature of the court-martial itself is often lampooned by instructors.

 Lt.
-Kaffee is based on David Iglesias, a real-life Naval Reservist and Judge Advocate General, who later gained fame as one of the attorneys general fired by the George W. Bush administration shortly after the 2006 mid-term elections.
+Kaffee is based on David Iglesias, a real-life Naval Reservist and Judge Advocate General, who later gained fame as one of the US Attorneys (in his case, for New Mexico) fired by the George W. Bush administration shortly after the 2006 mid-term elections.
 Galloway is based on Deborah Sorkin, who worked with Iglesias on several cases, including the hazing case that inspired this play and film.
 She is also the sister of the author, Aaron Sorkin, and gave him the information he needed to dramatize the case.

 The single military ribbon worn by LTJG Daniel Kaffee is the National Defense Service Medal, which is awarded to any member of the United States military who served honorably during a designated time period of which a "national emergency" had been declared.
 The movie takes place during the time period August 2, 1990 to November 30, 1995 for service during the Gulf War.

 The line: "You want me on that wall!
 You need me on that wall!" was originally written in the script as "...you want me on that wall.
 You need me there..." but was changed by either Jack Nicholson or Rob Reiner during production.